elithaxxor/RoutR_MauraDr/FEATURE_PROPOSAL.md

 ## 10. Enhanced Error Handling
 - Add structured logging and exceptions for clearer bug reports.
 - Provide unit tests covering critical modules.
+  _Note: Please clarify whether these unit tests are separate from those described in Section 6, or if they expand upon them, to avoid confusion regarding test coverage scope._